-The goal of image deblurring is to restore a sharp image x from a blurry observation y, which can occur due to camera defocus or motion, and/or the motion of objects in a scene.
+The goal of image deblurring is to restore a sharp image x from a blurry observation y, which can occur due to defocus and motion of the camera, and motion of objects in a scene.
 The observation process is usually described by where $K \in \mathbb{R}^{N \times N}$ denotes a spatially-varying linear kernel.
 Blind deblurring refers to the problem in which the blur kernel is unknown.
-Most early methods, e.g., the classical Lucy-Richardson algorithm (Richardson, 1972; Lucy, 1974), focused on non-blind deblurring where the blur kernel is given.
-Successful blind deblurring methods, such as (Fergus et al., 2006; Pan et al., 2016), rely heavily on statistical priors of natural images and geometric priors of blur kernels.
-With the success of deep learning, many DNN-based approaches (Tao et al., 2018; Kupyn et al., 2018) attempt to directly learn the mapping function for blind deblurring without explicitly estimating the blur kernel.
+Most early methods, e.g., the classical Lucy-Richardson algorithm (Richardson 1972; Lucy 1974), focused on non-blind deblurring where the blur kernel is assumed known.
+Successful blind deblurring methods, such as (Fergus et al. 2006; Pan et al. 2016), rely heavily on statistical priors of natural images and geometric priors of blur kernels.
+With the success of deep learning, many DNNbased approaches (Tao et al. 2018; Kupyn et al. 2018) attempt to directly learn the mapping function for blind deblurring without explicitly estimating the blur kernel.
 Here we also adopted this "kernel-free" approach to train a DNN for image deblurring in an end-to-end fashion.
 We employed the same network architecture used in denoising (see Fig. 3) with the same loss function (Eq.
 (2)).